scottmuc/scottmuc.github.com/source/_posts/2014-10-16-valuable-links-podcasts.markdown

 {% img right /images/blog/podcasts/shipshow.jpg 200 %}
 Co-started by an old on-line friend of mine, [Youssuf Elkalay][youssuf-elkalay].
 I like the conversational style of this show as a way to keep me in the loop in the world of [DevOps][devops].
+Removed because I'm trying to stay away from technical podcasts.

 [youssuf-elkalay]: https://twitter.com/buildscientist
 [devops]: /valuable-links-devops/